MeToo movement in Pakistan: Backlash and defamation in Pakistan

 ends up favoring perpetrators by allowing victims to be intimidated, abusers to be indirectly identified, and defamation cases to be filed without allowing for the resolution of the case, which is often protracted.

 Other feminists are focusing on providing victims with broader legal services.
 Nighat Dad heads the Digital Rights Foundation, which created 'Ab Aur Nahin' (Translation:Now, No more), a legal support framework for sexual harassment victims.
 The platform provides working women and students with networks of counselors and pro-bono lawyers to assist them in fighting legal retaliation and misconduct.

-Individual cases (requiring review & update)
+Individual cases

 Zainab rape-murder case

 After the death of 7-year-old Zainab Ansari, who was raped and killed in January 2018, a wave of declarations began on Pakistan social media in the #MeToo style.
 New legislation in 2017, established that the punishment for sexual assault against a minor in Pakistan would result in 14 to 20 years in prison and a minimum fine of 1 million rupees.
-Sheema Kermani, a classical dancer, has been called the leader of the this movement.
+Sheema Kermani, a classical dancer, has been called the leader of this movement.
 Former model Frieha Altaf and designer Maheem Khan shared stories of sexual abuse, and challenged Pakistan to be more proactive at stopping children from getting raped.